 The Common Cold, the Flu, and COVID-19

 The common cold, flu, and COVID-19 are all caused by viruses.
-There are more than 200 types of cold viruses, and about one-third of those are rhinoviruses.
+There are more than 200 types of cold viruses, and about one-third are rhinoviruses.
 Influenza viruses cause the flu.
-Coronaviruses can cause respiratory infections like the common cold.
-A coronavirus was also responsible for past outbreaks like the SARS virus in 2003 and MERS in 2012.
-SARS-COV-2 is the coronavirus causing the disease COVID-19.
+Coronaviruses can cause respiratory infections like the common cold and COVID-19.

-Symptoms of cold, flu and COVID-19 are relatively similar.
-The symptoms include runny or stuffy nose, coughing, sneezing, sore throat, fatigue, fever, and malaise, which is generally feeling unwell.
+Symptoms of cold, flu, and COVID-19 are relatively similar.
+The symptoms include runny or stuffy nose, coughing, sneezing, sore throat, fatigue, fever, and malaise, generally feeling unwell.
 Cold symptoms tend to be mild.
 The flu and COVID-19 tend to come on much quicker than a cold and often include a fever.
 COVID-19 can be more severe than the flu.
-Some additional symptoms you could experience with COVID-19 are difficulty breathing or loss of taste or smell.
 With any of these viruses, there is the possibility of having a severe infection and developing complications.

 How Viruses Spread

 There are many things you can do to try and avoid contracting a virus.
 If you know someone who has any symptoms of being sick, you want to avoid contact with them.
 This isn’t just a physical touch, but being in the same room with them as well.
 The same goes for you if you have any symptoms.
-By isolating yourself and avoiding others, you can prevent other people from catching what you have.
-Being in enclosed rooms with little or no airflow puts you at a higher risk from airborne particles.
-Being outside, or being in well-ventilated places with air filtration systems or open windows is ideal.
+By isolating yourself and avoiding others, you can prevent others from catching what you have.
+Enclosed rooms with little or no airflow put you at a higher risk of airborne particles.
+Being outside or in well-ventilated places with air filtration systems or open windows is ideal.

 Immunity and Vaccines

 If you had previous exposure to a specific virus, you might develop immunity.
-One of the issues with colds and flu cases is that many different viruses cause them, and they are continually evolving.
-There are no vaccines available for the common cold, but you can get a flu vaccine.
-Every year the World Health Organization’s Global Influenza Surveillance and Response System predict which strains of the flu will be the most common the following year, and they select 3 or 4 to create the vaccine.
-The American College of Obstetricians and Gynecologists recommends all pregnant women get a flu vaccine.
-For more evidence on the flu vaccine and information on safety, see this article.
+One of the issues with cold and flu cases is that many different viruses cause them, and they are continually evolving.
+No vaccines are available for the common cold, but you can get a flu vaccine.
+The World Health Organization’s Global Influenza Surveillance and Response System predicts which flu strains will be the most common the following year, and they select 3 or 4 to create the vaccine.
+The American College of Obstetricians and Gynecologists recommends that all pregnant women get a flu vaccine.

 Treating Cold and Flu Symptoms

 Patients who have a cold without complications are typically not prescribed medications.
 There are some prescription antiviral drugs used to treat the flu.
-The medical community is still working on finding the most effective remedies to treat COVID-19.
+There are also prescription treatments for COVID-19.
 Please contact your doctor or midwife if you have any symptoms.
-This will allow them to monitor how you feel and give you the most up to date instructions and recommendations.
+This will allow them to monitor how you feel and give you the most up-to-date instructions and recommendations.
 Plus, they should know your pregnancy’s particulars and any conditions that could put you at a higher risk.
 Contacting your care provider will also help you decide whether you should go in for a test, treatment, or monitoring.

 Please talk to your doctor or midwife about your symptoms when they arise and discuss any treatments or over-the-counter medications you plan to take.
 You do not want to self-diagnose and treat symptoms if you need medical care and should be seeing your care provider.
-If you and your care provider are comfortable with treating your symptoms at home, there is a lot of information available on what works and what is safe during pregnancy.
+If you and your care provider are comfortable treating your symptoms at home, there is a lot of information available on what works and is safe during pregnancy.
 Let’s examine the non-pharmacological options and then dive into medications.

 Safety of Over-the-counter Medications

 Over 80% of expecting mothers take an over-the-counter medication of some kind during their pregnancy.
 Cold medicines contain active ingredients like acetaminophen, cough expectorants or suppressants, antihistamines, and decongestants.
 The recommendation around any over-the-counter drug is to see your doctor.
-Any label will state something to the effect of, “If pregnant or breastfeeding, ask a health professional before use”.
-Let’s dive into the research on these drugs and ingredients to understand their safety better.
+Any label will state something to the effect of, “If pregnant or breastfeeding, ask a health professional before use.”
+Let’s examine the research on these drugs and ingredients to understand their safety better.

 Analgesics are pain relievers and include acetaminophen and NSAIDs (nonsteroidal anti-inflammatory drugs).